 It’s always great to open a bottle of sparkling wine and watch the bubbles race up the champagne flute as it’s poured – it adds to the event of the meal.

 The wine paired nicely with the spice of the tacos.
 It’s a nicely balanced wine with a crisp flavour.
 Like the pineapple in the tacos, there’s a subtle sweetness that’s hinted in the apple aroma that works nicely to balance the acidity.

 The only problem with this little indulgence was the champagne flutes.
 Tall glasses with a high centre of gravity with young hands eagerly reaching across plates and dishes to load up their tacos were very nearly a recipe for disaster.

 If you’re not after the same premium dining experience the Noughty offered or you just don’t want to risk your champagne flutes, these tacos would also go fantastically with beer.
 Something like a Nirvana Helles Lager or Drop Bear Yuzu Pale Ale would make a great pairing.

 Buy Your Alcohol-Free Wine

-If you want to add a little luxury to your Crispy Salmon Tacos, we’ve got several options available.
-You can either buy just a few bottles of the Noughty Chardonnay or you can try it with a few different alcohol-free wines in one of our variety packs:
+If you want to add a little luxury to your Crispy Salmon Tacos, there’s several options available.
+You can either buy just a few bottles of the Noughty Chardonnay or you can try it with a few different alcohol-free wines from Wise Bartender.

 My main concern when cooking was that the salmon would be cold by the time we got to eat it, but as everything is quickly cooked in the same pan one after the other, it’s not long until you’re dishing up.
 Consequently, the salmon is still warm and flavoursome instead of tasting like a meal left to go cold, so there’s no need to change this, as long as you move quickly between the steps of the recipe.